andrewgurung/HackDesign/typography/Typography_Essentials.md

   - Has extensions or strokes on the end of letters
   - Default category for most programs
   - Easy to read for longer pieces
-  - Eg: Times New Roman style
+  - Eg: Times New Roman
   - ![Times New Roman style](times_new_roman.png "Times New Roman style")

 ------------
 - San-Serif
   - Does not have extensions or strokes on the end of letters